aktos-io/lxc-to-the-future/README.md

 This tool aims very much like what Docker does, with some key differences:

-* Takes advantage of BTRFS snapshots.
-* Requires BTRFS filesystem.
+* Requires a BTRFS filesystem to work with.
 * No black magic.
 You will/can assemble every moving part all by yourself.
 No overlays, no cryptic folder names, nothing.
+* Virtual machines can be converted back to host machines.
+* A virtual machine can be produced from a backup.

 # Install